sgraden/vpc/beta-faq.md

 No.

 ## During the PGW creation, does customer need to reserve the FIP, or does the system automatically reserve the FIP?
-Will customer see that Floating IP when he queries all of his Floating IPs?
+Will a customer see that Floating IP when he queries all of his Floating IPs?

 As the spec is currently defined, RIAS automatically creates a floating IP along with the public gateway if an existing floating IP is not specified.
 And yes, that floating IP will show up in the list.